livingdocsIO/documentation/guides/image-services.md

 #### Backwards compatible image rendering server config

-Until all your designs contain an `imageRendering` config you should keep the server wide 'backgroundImage' and 'srcSet' imageServices configurations.
+Until all your designs contain an `mediaRendering` config you should keep the server wide 'backgroundImage' and 'srcSet' imageServices configurations.